misaelnieto/collective.recipe.supervisor/collective/recipe/supervisor/README.txt

    The logging level.
 Can be one of critical, error, warn, info, debug, trace, or blather.
 Defaults to info

+umask
+   The umask of the supervisord process.
+Defaults to 022.

 nodaemon
    If true, supervisord will start in the foreground instead of daemonizing.
    Defaults to false